gnomondigital/Learning-Path-Assistant-Hackathon-2025/backend/README.md

      ```

 2. Configure environment variables:
-     - Create a `.env` file in the root directory.
+     - Create a `.env` file in the root directory like the 'example.env' file.
      - Add the required variables (Confluence URL, API keys...).

 3. Start the backend server: